twcook/S3M_Python/docs_source/source/utils.rst

 info.py
 -------

-- The **getInfo** function calls the settings script in S3MPython, which is driven by *S3MPython.conf* and prints version numbers and paths to the terminal.
+- The **getInfo** function calls the settings script in S3MPython, which is the information in *S3MPython.conf* and prints it to the terminal.

 - Start a Python shell::